-The conference, founded in 2003, features workshops in five tracks: narrative medicine; social change; right livelihood (and making a living through the arts); ecological literacy, and engaged spirituality.
+The conference, founded in 2003, features workshops in six tracks: narrative medicine; social change; right livelihood (and making a living through the arts); ecological literacy, engaged spirituality, and performance/writing craft.

-This year, due to the continuing impact of the pandemic, we will meet online, via Zoom.
-As always, we prioritize the health, safety, and economic well-being of our community, and look forward to gathering in person as soon as we can!
+Due to the continuing impact on our community of the pandemic, we will meet online, via Zoom.
+As always, we prioritize the health, safety, and economic well-being of our community, and look forward to gathering in person as soon as it makes sense to do so.

 Friday's Pre-Conference is open to all Conference attendees for an additional fee.
 The Pre-Conference will feature workshops and a panel discussion with the keynotes.
 Thursday's Community Performance is free and open to the public.

 Presenting a showcase of recent work created by Kelly DuMar's most recent TLA Network class.
 Registration will open later in 2022 for Your Memoir as Monologue with Showcase: Writing Monologues for Healing and Transformation.
 The performance will be on Zoom, and will be free and open to the public.

 The Pre-Conference will feature workshops with each of the keynotes.
 Don't miss the chance to spend the day in an intimate setting, learning from and with these three incredible transformative language artists.

 The Pre-Conference is available for an additional fee and is open to all who are registered for the full weekend conference.
 Register for the Pre-Conference when you register for the full Power of Words Conference.
 If you already signed up for the full Conference, but did not sign up for the Pre-Conference, contact the TLA Network director for assistance.